Winter Weather Advisory issued for Northern Clearwater Mountains, Southern Clearwater Mountains by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-27 10:00:00 MST Expires: 2022-11-28 09:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-27 21:36:00 MST Expires: 2022-11-28 23:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Orofino, Grangeville Region WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 9 AM THIS MORNING TO 8 AM PST MONDAY * WHAT...Snow expected.
-Total snow accumulations of 2 to 4 inches.
-Snow rates of 1 inch per hour at times.
-Winds gusting as high as 45 mph.
-A brief break in show is expected Sunday afternoon before periods of moderate to heavy snow showers develop for Sunday night. * WHERE...Camas Prairie, Grangeville and vicinity, and Greer Grade. * WHEN...From 9 AM Sunday to 8 AM PST Monday. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
+Target Area: Idaho Palouse; Lewis and Southern Nez Perce Counties WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM PST MONDAY * WHAT...Snow.
+Additional snow accumulations between 1 and 3 inches. * WHERE...Potlatch, Nezperce, Kamiah, Oakesdale, Craigmont, Tekoa, Winchester, Soldiers Meadow Road, Plummer, and Moscow. * WHEN...Until 10 PM PST Monday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the Monday morning and evening commutes.

 Comments / 0